 - co-teach with content instructors in an EMI programme (e.g. ESP)

 - teach modern foreign languages, and want to further their knowledge of language learning and teaching

 - aspire to move into teaching language in diverse educational settings worldwide, where languages play an important role

 - want to enhance their theoretical knowledge of applied linguistics as it relates to language teaching

 Obtaining the MSc ALLT allows many graduates to go on to teach language in universities around the world, or to progress in their career to more senior positions, where a master’s degree is essential.
 The degree also allows students to pursue further research degrees such as a PhD or EdD.

-The programme is a two-year part time course aimed at working teachers, with a one-week residential module held in August.
+The programme is a two-year part time course aimed at working teachers, with a one-week induction module held in August with the possibility of attending in person in Oxford.
 The course director is Dr Heath Rose.